-But, do you know that blocking the ads can cause a revenue hit for content publishers like me.
+But do you know that blocking the ads can cause a revenue hit for content publishers like me?
 Perhaps, you should consider blocking misleading ads rather than all.
 Also, block the pop-up and redirect windows within Firefox.

-Block Ads in Firefox with Content Blocker
+Block Ads with Content Blocker

-- Launch Firefox Browser on computer.
+- Launch the Firefox browser on the computer.

 - Select the Options tab from the list.